deeplearning4j/deeplearning4j/iris-flower-dataset-tutorial.md

           .list(2)

 **Line 17** sets the number of neural net layers, excluding the input layer, at two.
-The number of layers will vary from one deep net to the other, and is an important variable to experiment with as you seek the net most appropriate for your dataset.
+The number of layers will vary from one deep net to the other, and is an important variable to experiment with as you seek the net most appropriate for your dataset. *list* is zero-indexed and includes the input and output layers, so setting list to 2 means that you told it to create one input layer, one output layer, and one hidden layer.
+Since it only has one hidden layer here, we'll only enter one number into the next hyperparameter, hiddenLayerSizes.
+List basically transitions a NeuralNetConfiguration that by definition only applies to one layer, to all the layers in a multilayer net.

           .hiddenLayerSizes(3)

-**Line 18** sets the size of the hidden layers, measured in the number of nodes each contains, at three.
+**Line 18** sets the size of the hidden layer(s), measured in the number of nodes each contains, at three.
 This number can vary layer by layer, and often does.
 Small numbers of nodes like this are the exception -- in other deep nets, you will see layers with hundreds of nodes, or more.
 To add hidden layers and set their sizes, you would first increase the number in the list; e.g. .list(5).
 Then you would add a layer size, the number of nodes per layer, for each additional layer.
 So for .list(5) you would do something like this .hiddenLayerSizes(3,4,5,6).

      .override(1, new ConfOverride() {
         @Override